Halleyscomet0855/nvim-config/README.md

 - (DONE!)
 Using tab to switch buffers
 - (DONE) Using "C-h" to move to file tree, and vice versa
 -  git implementation (in-progress)
+    - ALmost done, however still wanna check out lazy git first
-- Cheat sheet for keybinds
+- (DONE!)
+Cheat sheet for keybinds